 7.)
 Take the Labor Birthing Classes and/or Hire a Doula

-I have though taken my friend’s online prenatal class!
-She’s been a registered labor and delivery nurse for 15 years, has three kids of her own, and knows her stuff.
+I took my friend’s online prenatal class this last time!
+She’s been a registered labor and delivery nurse for 16 years, has three kids of her own, and knows her stuff.
 Plus, she’s funny and down to earth.
 If you have problems making the schedule work for the classes offered locally, be sure to check it out!

 8.)
 Wait as Long as You Can for the Epidural

-I’ve had two epidural VBAC deliveries and of large babies.
+I’ve had two successful epidural VBAC deliveries and of large babies.
 So have many others.

-I cannot guarantee that your TOLAC will turn into a successful VBAC, but following and considering these eight tips will help you reach that goal.
+I cannot guarantee that your TOLAC will turn into a successful VBAC, but following and considering these eight successful VBAC tips will help you reach that goal!